-PENSIONS EWAGE INCREASES
+PENSIONS & WAGE INCREASES

-The trade union politicians of capitalism who dominate the unions gave up the fourth round of wage increases and settled for old age penions.
-Here and there wage increases were rung from the bosses out the poin trend was set by the Coal, Auto, Steel and Rubber Workers Unions.
-The question is-was it possible to obtain a new round of wage increass; or was the pension the only real concession that could be obtained? nder the methods used during and after the war b' these labor bosses his is about all they could obtain because the exploiters were ready f for a showdown.
-But under proper militant and class struggle tactics aith strategy of nation wide help of all unions to those on strike real ware and other concessions could be obtained.
+The trade union politicians of capitalism who dominate the unions gave up the fourth round of wage increases and settled for old age pensions.
+Here and there wage increases were rung from the bosses out the in trend was set by the Coal, Auto, Steel and Rubber Workers Unions.
+The question is--was it possible to obtain a new round of wage increass; or was the pension the only real concession that could be obtained? inder the methods used during and after the war b' these labor bosses his is about all they could obtain because the exploiters were ready ffor a showdown.
+But under proper militant and class struggle tactics with strategy of nation wide help of all unions to those on strike real wave and other concessions could be obtained.

-It is no accident that the Auto workers are disgusted with the Reuther-Ford settlement, with no real gains for the union and an incre-ase of speed-up.
+It is no accident that the Auto workers are disgusted with the Reuther-Ford settlement, with no real gains for the union and an increase of speed-up.
 The Pension Plan obtained was secondary while primary gains were forsaken.
-The militancy of the Hawaiian strike under Bridges; and a few plant strikes were the only strikes with leadership that fought hard for primary gains: at the point of production for the employees.
-The industry wide strikes of the CIO and the liners were only last resorts after every attempt at negotiations an their part failed and they gave all they could to the bosses demands.
+The militancy of the Hawaiian strike under Bridges; and a few plant strikes were the only strikes with leadership that fought hard for primary gains at the point of production for the employees.
+The industry wide strikes of the CIO and the Miners were only last resorts after every attempt at negotiations an their part fail ed and they gave all they could to the bosses demands.
 These leaders would have lost face altogether if they did less.
 But their settlement on the basis of a pension plan shows how far they are from capable trade union leaders.
 The AFL "International" unions under Green even did less to stem the tide of the bosses onslaught against the worker's conditions.

 Let us analyse the present old age pension plans of the country and see where the union pension plans fit into this structure and see how it helps the workers.
-Broughou the Ferture in Toberson in 1990 and 199 And Resource is a state of the state

-The present Federal system of old age pensions covers about half of the workers and poor farmers.
+and and a set and an an at the set and an a part of the set of the The present Federal system of old age pensions covers about half . of the workers and poor farmers.
 A little over half of the workers and poor farmers are left out of the system.
 These persons are left to shift for themselves if they live to 65 years.
 They either must get help from relatives or relief in one form or the other.
 In other words, they are in the main doomed to skid-row in each industrial city.